iabu94/hackerrank/1 - Problem Solving/1.1 - Solve Me First/Readme.md

+# Solve Me First

-# Complete the function solveMeFirst to compute the sum of two integers.
+### Complete the function solveMeFirst to compute the sum of two integers.

 ## Example
 ```